isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

     2024-03-20 10:22:14.030 WARN [kea-dhcp6.leases/47195.139913679886272] PERFMON_ALARM_TRIGGERED Alarm for DHCPDISCOVER.DHCPOFFER.composite-total_response.0 has been triggered since 2024-03-20 10:18:20.070000, reported average duration 00:00:00.700000 exceeds high-water-ms: 500

-and he alarm cleared INFO log will look similar to the following:
+and the alarm cleared INFO log will look similar to the following:

 ::